Shintō Practice Today

 Rabbits flank the approach to one of the shrines along with the koma-inu or lion-dogs.
 All of them follow the Buddhist pattern of open mouth on the left, closed on the right.

 A rabbit presides over the basin in the hand-washing shelter, which is lined with votive plaques.
-Shintō refers to the ceremonial purification rite as temizu, the water-filled reservoir as chōzubachi, and the small shelter or pavilion as the chōzuya or temizuya.
+Shintō refers to the ceremonial purification rite as temizu, the water-filled reservoir as mizuya or chōzubachi, and the small shelter or pavilion as the chōzuya or temizuya.

 Larger shrine complexes like this one sell charms or omamori, prayer plaques or ema, and other material.